A. Todd Franklin

 117F,S Introduction to Political Theory.

 Survey of selected political theorists from Plato to the present.
 Examination of questions of liberty, equality, justice and community.
+(Writing-intensive.)
+(Proseminar.)
 (Proseminar and writing-intensive in the Spring.)
 Open to juniors and seniors with consent of instructor only.
 (Same as Government 117.)
-Cannavo (Fall); Martin (Spring).
+Martin (Fall); TBA (Spring).

 What is a self?
 Does each person have one?
 Does each person have only one?
 How is the self related to the soul?
 Is it unchanging or in constant flux?
 What is the relationship between the self and the body?
 Examination of personal identity, the self and the soul as these topics are addressed in traditional philosophical texts, literature and neuropsychology.
 (Oral Presentations.)
 (Proseminar.)
-Open to first years and sophomores.
+Open to first years in the fall.
+Open to first years and sophomores in the spring.
 Maximum enrollment, 16.
 Janack.

 201F History of Ancient Western Philosophy.